osaario/react-declarative-state/README.md

 ### Controlled

 Otherwise similiar to the `Variable` component the subsequent values of `Controlled` component is passed as a prop instead of being determined in the *children*.
 It's handy for f.ex. scrolling through content or implementing search functionality.
+The change in `controlKey` will inform the component that a new value needs to be resolved.

 ```JSX
 import { Controlled, Async, Variable } from "react-declarative-state"